Dalbec homers for first big league hit, Red Sox top Nats 9-5

 Devers had a two-run blast and a solo shot.
 Xander Bogaerts hit a two-run homer and Kevin Plawecki added two RBIs for the Red Sox.
 Josh Osich (1-1) tossed 1 1/3 scoreless innings after starter Zack Godley allowed five runs on eight hits in 4 2/3 innings.

+“Everybody we bring in seems to be doing the job,” Boston manager Ron Roenicke said about his bullpen, which has recorded 11 consecutive scoreless innings.
+“Guys are throwing the ball really well.”

-Boston won its second straight game and claimed its first series victory since taking two of three against Toronto on Aug.
+Boston won its second straight game and claimed its first series victory since taking two of three against Toronto from Aug.
 7-9.

 Trea Turner had three hits to extend his hitting streak to a career-high 15 games, and Josh Harrison and Eric Thames each had solo homers for the Nationals.
 Austin Voth (0-4) allowed five runs on six hits in two innings.